“Want to work from home during COVID-19?”

 “New job postings every day.”

 It sure sounds tempting, doesn’t it?
 Especially when you’re young, idealistic, and impressionable.
-It’s the way online casting sites throw out their net, hoping that loquacious people will bite.
+It’s the way online voice casting sites throw out their net.
+Especially now that many of us are jobless and stuck inside thanks to a killer virus.

-Well, bite they do, and day after day an ever-growing army of hopefuls is eagerly looking at their inbox, waiting for the next “amazing opportunity” to arrive.
+Day after day an ever-growing army of hopefuls is eagerly looking at their inbox, waiting for the next “amazing opportunity” to become a voice over star.
 It comes at a price, though.

 If you’re taking part in these online cattle calls, be ready to be milked!